RakhithJK/dbeaver-dbeaver-wiki/Custom-Diagrams.md

 1. Add required tables and relationships between them and move them around to create a well-shaped structure (see _Structure Adjustment_ section of the [ER Diagrams](ER-Diagrams) article).
 2. Add notes (see the _Notes_ section of the [ER Diagrams](ER-Diagrams) article).
-3. Stretch the notes to cover the intended tables, then send the notes to back, and then set color to the tables and notes (see the _View Adjustment_ section of the [ER Diagrams](ER-Diagrams) article).
+3. Stretch the notes to cover the intended tables, then send the notes to the back, and then set colour to the tables and notes (see the _View Adjustment_ section of the [ER Diagrams](ER-Diagrams) article).

 Undo/redo functions are fully supported in diagram editing.